bmaunde/guidelines/erp-magento-integration-guide.md

 Intentionally left blank

 ## Target Audience
-Technical experts who intent to integrate ERP or E-commerce backend systems to Magento commerce using the Consnet magento accelerator
+Technical experts who intent to integrate backend systems to Magento commerce using the Consnet magento accelerator

 ## Related Documents
 For information on how to integrate systems using the Consnet Connector, please refer to the Connector Integration Guide.